-Adopted: March 5, 1986 Revised: May, 7, 2019

-Legal Ref: Ala.
-Codes 17-1-4

-Old: GBOP New: 4.47
+Adopted: March 5, 1986 Legal Ref: Ala.
+Code § 17-1-4 Old: GBOP New: 4.47

 The Board recognizes the need to ensure a drug-and alcohol-free environment for all who work in the District.
 The Board also acknowledges its obligation to comply with the provisions of 49 C.F.R.
 Part 40 and the Omnibus Transportation Employee Testing Act of 1991 requiring drug and alcohol testing for certain "safety sensitive" jobs.
-Additionally, the Board shall comply with all requirements of the Federal Motor Carrier Safety Administration (FMCSA) dealing with the requirement to register all bus drivers in the National Clearing House database, as well as, participate in limited queries into database to determine if and drug or alcohol violations exist in the Clearinghouse.
-Appropriate forms for bus drivers to register for the program will exist in the system procedures manual.